svetlana-so/Habit_Tracker_App/README.md

-# Add Habit Tracking App
+# Habit Tracking App

-The **Add Habit Tracking App** is a web application that helps you track your daily habits, keep a record of your progress, and celebrate your achievements.
+The **Habit Tracking App** is a web application that helps you track your daily habits, keep a record of your progress, and celebrate your achievements.
 It allows you to add and manage habits, set completion goals, and view your daily progress in a visually engaging way.

 ## Table of Contents